Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/request-email-contacts.md

 # Email Contacts
 Email Contacts contains a list of recipients that are associated with a Service Manager request.
-They are designed to improve speed and consistency when sending emails from a request by ensuring that relevant recipients are automatically included in communications.
+They are designed to improve speed and consistency when sending emails from a request by ensuring that the relevant recipients are automatically included in communications.

 ![Email Contacts](/_books/servicemanager-user-guide/images/request-email-contacts.png)

+## How Email Contacts work
+When a request is either manually or automatically raised from an email, if there are additional recipients in the To or Cc fields, they are automatically saved to the Email Contacts list.
+These recipients can then be used in future email communications when using the [Email Action](/servicemanager-user-guide/service-portfolio/requests/email-action) or when replying to an email in the request's timeline.
+The recipients in the Email Contacts list will automatically be added to the To, Cc, or Bcc fields of these outgoing emails.

+This feature is particularly useful in environments where support teams and end users rely heavily on email communications.

 ## Access
-The Email Contacts are available to any user who has permission to open and work on a request.
+* The Email Contacts are available to any user who has permission to open and work on a request.
+* A user must have access to a [Shared Mailbox](/esp-config/email/shared-mailboxes#associated-roles).

 ## Adding recipients to the Email Contacts
 Email recipients can be added to the Email Contacts in the following ways: